JoaoGFarias/JoaoGFarias.github.io/_posts/2019-01-10-intro_postman_trello.markdown

 2 - **Performance**: Imagine that you want to remove petrol from under the ocean.
 You would need to pass through the water, the underwater sand and come back.
 An end-to-end (frontend + network + backend) test requires more processing than an API test (network + backend).
 If we can complete the API tests with pure frontend tests (network isolated) and [contract tests](https://martinfowler.com/bliki/ContractTest.html), we can have the same level of confidence of the end-to-end test, but faster.

-## Starting: Fetching the our list of boards
+## Starting: Fetching the list of boards

 ### Sending a GET request